 3. Candy Jewelry

 The niche market of candy that encourages cross-dressing consists largely of candy necklaces and ring pops.
 The former are part of the dreaded “tastes like chalk” family, while the latter turns into a sticky, disgusting mess the second you start eating one.
 Anything you touch the rest of the night becomes gooey and gross, and the cheap plastic scratches up your fingers to boot.
-To make matters worse, boys are mocked by their friends for wearing them, while you just know that the girls who get really into candy jewelery grow up to be harlots.
+To make matters worse, boys are mocked by their friends for wearing them, while you just know that the girls who get really into candy jewelry grow up to be harlots.

 Fun Halloween Fact: Statisticians have observed a correlation between the increased production of candy necklaces and the increased number of gender reassignment surgeries.